Do you want your students to use a particular library database? Read an article? Watch a video clip? Browse an ebook?

 So for access to the JSTOR database, (JSTOR has the url http://www.jstor.org) use:

-This URL can be pasted into an email, onto your website, into facebook, twitter, etc. Always test it before disseminating it!
+This URL can be pasted into an email, onto your website, into facebook, twitter, etc. Test your link off-campus before sharing it!

 Articles in most library licensed databases do have PERMANENT URLs.
 Often the URL shown in the address bar at the top of the screen is TEMPORARY and will expire.
 So look around the record to find the field labelled "permalink" or "permanent URL" or some similar terminology. (if there is no such field, then, and only then, use the URL shown in the address bar).